-- Identify – How does your firm manage information security risk to systems, assets, data and capabilities.
+- Identify – How does your firm manage information security risk to systems, assets, data, and capabilities.

-- Protect – What safeguards does your firm have in place to ensure delivery of critical infrastructure services?
+- Protect – What safeguards does your firm have in place to ensure the delivery of critical infrastructure services?

 - Detect – What activities has your firm implemented to recognize an information security event?